How many children and what type of children has the agency placed in the past few years?

 Can you be a foster parent if you work outside the home?

 What kind of assistance does the agency provide to foster parents in caring for children?

-Foster parents receive a monthly reimbursement check to assist with the routine costs of providing for the needs of a foster child.
+Financial assistance depends on the age, needs, and number of children placed into a foster home.
+This amount ranges from $25-45 per child, per day.
 Medicaid coverage is provided to children in the custody of the agency to cover medical and dental expenses.
 Foster parents are eligible to request mileage reimbursement when transporting children to approved appointments such as visitations with the birth family, medical appointments and counseling sessions.
 Reimbursement for child care expenses may also be available.